Midterm politics creep into Senate immigration debate

 Policy has political ramifications and immigration is perhaps one of the most highly charged issues, especially because Trump effectively campaigned on security and safety aspects of it during the 2016 presidential election.

-Trump's campaign arm released a fundraising plea Tuesday calling attention to another issue that Democrats are opposed to, but one that is part of the DACA discussion, ending the the diversity visa lottery, which Trump called a “biased and dangerous” policy.
+Trump's campaign arm released a fundraising plea Tuesday calling attention to another issue that Democrats are opposed to, but one that is part of the DACA discussion — ending the diversity visa lottery, which Trump called a “biased and dangerous” policy.

 "A Washington attempt to ENGINEER the social fabric of our country, the 'diversity visa' IGNORES whether individuals are actually likely to contribute to American society and respect our country and customs," the campaign email says.
 The diversity lottery, however, is entered by millions of people a year from around the world and awarded to 50,000 recipients at random.

-When Sen. Roy Blunt, R-Mo., was asked what message McConnell was sending by opening the process with the sanctuary cities amendment, he paused for twelve seconds before he answered.
+When Sen. Roy Blunt, R-Mo., was asked what message McConnell was sending by opening the process with the sanctuary cities amendment, he paused for 12 seconds before answering.

-Trump’s proposal addresses four areas: A path to citizenship for 1.8 million Dreamers, massive increases to border security, dramatic limits to family-based migration, and an end to the diversity visa lottery.
+Trump’s proposal addresses four areas: a path to citizenship for 1.8 million Dreamers, massive increases to border security, drastic limits to family-based migration, and an end to the diversity visa lottery.
 Sanctuary cities and Kate’s Law and other prospective amendments don’t fall into any of those categories.

 But Republicans took issue with Schumer’s objections.

-Matt House, a spokesman for Schumer, said Democrats are still talking to senators in search for legislation that can get the support of 60 senators.
+Matt House, a spokesman for Schumer, said Democrats were still talking to senators in search of a bill that can get the support of 60 senators.
 But so far that legislation hasn’t emerged.

-Sen. Chuck Grassley, R-Iowa, and number of Republicans introduced a measure that is similar to the president’s framework.
-It would provide 1.8 million Dreamers, nearly twice the number of DACA recipients but just one-third of the number of Dreamers, immigrants brought to the United States as children, with a path to citizenship in ten to twelve years.
-It would provide $25 billion in border security and end family based immigration to just spouses and children, a measure that is expected to cut legal immigration by up to 40 percent.
+Sen. Chuck Grassley of Iowa and number of other Republicans introduced a measure that is similar to the president’s framework.
+It would provide 1.8 million Dreamers — nearly twice the number of DACA recipients but just half of the total number of Dreamers — with a path to citizenship in 10 to 12 years.
+It would provide $25 billion in border security and end family-based immigration to just spouses and children, a measure that is expected to cut legal immigration by up to 40 percent.
 It would also end the diversity visa lottery.

 Sen. Jeff Flake, R-Ariz., introduced a pared down version of the Grassley-Trump proposal.
 Instead of ending family-based visas it reallocates them to skilled workers.